Michael Sussmann

 Michael A. Sussmann (born 1964) is the Chair of the Privacy and Cybersecurity Practice at Fenwick & West.
-He is a former federal prosecutor and a former partner at the law firm Perkins Coie, who focused on privacy and cybersecurity law.
-Sussmann represented the Democratic National Committee (DNC) and retained CrowdStrike to examine its servers after two Russian hacker groups penetrated DNC networks and stole information during the 2016 U.S. elections.
+He is a former federal prosecutor and former partner at the law firm Perkins Coie, where he focused on privacy and cybersecurity law.
+Sussmann represented the Democratic National Committee (DNC) and retained CrowdStrike to examine its servers after Russian hackers penetrated DNC networks during the 2016 U.S. elections.

-The Trump administration appointed John Durham as special counsel to investigate the origins of the FBI probe into the alleged links between Trump associates and Russian officials.
-Durham spent three years on the investigation and, in 2021, brought a single charge of making false statements against Sussmann, accusing him of having lied to the FBI in one meeting in 2016, with no witnesses.
-Sussman pleaded not guilty.
-After a jury trial in May 2022, Sussman was found not guilty.
+In September 2016, Sussmann met with FBI General Counsel James Baker to present data alleging communications between Alfa-Bank servers and the Trump Organization.
+In 2021, Special Counsel John Durham indicted Sussmann for making a false statement, alleging he told Baker he was not acting on behalf of any client when he was representing the Hillary Clinton 2016 presidential campaign.
+Sussmann pleaded not guilty and was acquitted by a jury in May 2022.

 Early life and education

 Sussmann grew up in New Jersey, and attended Rutgers University and then Brooklyn Law School.